 ALL family & magistrates courts to employ IDVA's (independent domestic violence advisor)

-I call upon the government, APPG on Domestic violence and Theresa May MP to implement IDVA's in ALL family & magistrates courts.
+I call upon the government, APPG on Domestic violence Jess Phillip's Mp And Boris Johnson Prime minister to implement IDVA's in ALL family & magistrates courts.

 Currently the courts judicuary are UNTRAINED in most areas of domestic abuse.
 COERCIVE CONTROL being one of them and although now illegal it is very misunderstood and often diminished.
 This in turn has a huge impact on survivors and children where abusers can use the court systems to further abuse their victims and children.
 Huge failures in the family court continue daily.